-Touch to view the Search screen which allows the operator to select the Patient Data of a mother who has been previously monitored.
+Touch screen which allows the operator to select the Patient Data of a mother who has been previously monitored.

 Note: To search for patient records stored in the fetal monitor, enter passcode 9 8 7 6 5 after touching Search.